rant-lang/reference/src/language/functions.md

 ### Optional parameters

-A function parameter can be marked as optional using the `?` symbol.
+A function parameter can be made optional using the `?` modifier after the parameter name, this means that the caller is not required to pass an argument to it.

-When the argument is omitted for an optional parameter, it will default to an `empty`.
+When an optional parameter is omitted, the variable won't exist in the function body; as a result, accessing it can fail, causing an error.
+To prevent this from happening, you need to use a [fallback expression](/language/accessors/fallbacks.md) to provide a default value.

 > Please note that all optional parameters must appear after all required parameters, and before any variadic parameter;
 > breaking this order will cause a compiler error.